Personal History of Breast Cancer or Other Cancers

 Inherited gene mutations and risk of a second primary breast cancer

-If you have a BRCA1, BRCA2 or other inherited gene mutation that increases the risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women.
+If you have a BRCA1, BRCA2 or other inherited gene mutation linked to an increased risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women.

 Your health care provider can discuss any risk-lowering options that may be right for you.